Owen Thomas Edgar

 Owen Thomas Edgar (June 17, 1831 – September 3, 1929) was, according to data from the United States Department of Veterans Affairs, the longest surviving U.S. veteran of the Mexican–American War.

 Biography

 He was born in Philadelphia, Pennsylvania.
 He enlisted in the United States Navy as a 2nd-class apprentice on February 10, 1846, and was discharged as an Apprentice First Class on August 8, 1849.
 Edgar saw service on the frigates Potomac, Allegheny, Pennsylvania and Experience.

-After the war, he worked at the Bureau of Engraving and Printing for 21 years, then worked at a bank for another 31 years.
-He spent his last 10 years living at the John Dickson Home in Washington, D.C.
+After the war, he worked at the Bureau of Engraving and Printing for twenty-one years, then worked at a bank for another thirty-one years.
+He spent his final ten years living at the John Dickson Home in Washington, D.C.

+He became the last surviving American veteran of the Mexican-American War on June 17, 1929 when fellow war veteran William Buckner died at the age of 101 in Paris, Missouri.

+Death and interment

 Edgar died September 3, 1929, at the age of 98 after suffering a fall from a chair that fractured his leg, and was buried in Washington's Congressional Cemetery.